AustinJVC/Commander/README.md

 - User's profile picture for a friendly touch.
 - Username to make them feel acknowledged.
 - Server name to let them know they're in the right place.
-- Unique background from a selection you can customize!
+- Unique background from a selection you can customize/

 **Customizing welcome images:**